moding-il/bizdoc-app/README.md

 #### Configuration

-_bizdoc.json_ file on root folter self-maintained on project run.
+_bizdoc.json_ file on root folder is self-maintained on project run.

 ## Angular